netdata/netdata/README.md

 More installation methods and additional options can be found at the [installation page](packaging/installer/#installation).

-To try netdata in a docker container, run this:
+To try Netdata in a docker container, run this:

 ```
 docker run -d --name=netdata \